 I said, “I’m a Christian.”
 I knew that wasn’t quite good enough, because people can define “Christian” in many different ways.
 Maybe my memory is exaggerated, but it seems to me that her eyes darted back and forth and she shifted on her feet as she tried to follow up on my statement.

 I invited them in and talked with them for a while.
 Though I can’t remember what I said, I remember thinking that I wanted to help that woman become a better advertisement for Christianity.
-I myself knew only dimly all the Jesus Christ had to offer in His great salvation, but I knew there was more than what I saw on that woman’s face.
+I myself knew only dimly all that Jesus Christ had to offer in His great salvation, but I knew there was more than what I saw on that woman’s face.

 That was twenty-five years ago.
 We talked about it at breakfast this past week, because our church is currently teaching how to listen and love and pray and speak and live in order to effectively give the gospel (the good news of Jesus Christ) to other people.